sysgears/apollo-universal-starter-kit/README.md

 It will make front end and back end aware of static queries used in the project and will only allow these queries for better security and less bandwidth.

+- [TypeScript] support.
+Though the kit itself uses ES6 and [Flow] you can add source files written in TypeScript.
+In order to do that add `'ts'` into the `.spinrc.json -> options -> stack`, install TypeScript devDependencies: `yarn add -D awesome-typescript-loader typescript` and put `tsconfig.json` into the root folder.

 ## Project Structure

 The project structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
 This structure is only meant to serve as a guide, it is by no means prescriptive.
 That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.